Stivius/Colorun/README.md

 - ~~All settings are saves in a file settings.ini~~
 - ~~A race is won by a player when their block crosses the finish line.~~
 - ~~Each player (1 to 8, setting) is represented by a block.~~
-- ~~Since game can switch from windowed, to fullscreen, and be played on different screen sizes, everything must be proportional : block sizes, position of finish line from the right, position of blocks from left, distance between every steps, distance between each blocks vertically~~
 - ~~No two block can have same color (from an array $color = [ "white" => "#ffffff", green=> "#62c633", "blue" => "#2353ce", "black" => "000000", "red" => "#d61006", "yellow" => "#f2ee21", "cyan" => "#20f1e7", "pink" => "#f01fdf"]~~
 - ~~Each color corresponds to a letter from the keyboard ( array $key = [ "white" => "W", "green" => "G", "blue" => "B", "black" => "K", "red" => "R", "yellow" => "Y", "cyan" => "N", "pink" => "I" ], setting )~~
 - ~~Blocks are disposed in column, on the left of the screen, with a small margin-left from the border.~~